 - Improved individual performance aggregates into enhanced organizational performance.

 The overall coordination of the Presidential Excellence Awards Program is handled by the University's Presidential Recognition & Rewards Committee, which is appointed by the UNF President.
 The Committee is comprised of at least three Administrative staff, at least three Support staff and a representative from the Office of Human Resources.
+Review the Presidential Awards Committee Handbook for additional information.

 Other forms of UNF recognition